 4. Which sentence is correct?

-a) This project will lead to lots of expenditures
+- This project will lead to lots of expenditures.

-Meaning of some nouns in plural form is very different from the meaning of nouns in singular form.
+The meaning of some nouns in plural form is very different from the meaning of nouns in the singular form.
 Hence, that form should be used which will convey the right meaning.

 Other nouns having different meanings in the singular and plural form are: